BA (Hons) Sports Business & Sports Broadcasting

 Locations: UCFB Wembley.

-This degree programme is designed for those who are interested in working in a fast-growing, exciting industry and aspire towards careers as broadcasters - either in front of or behind the camera.
+This degree programme is designed for those interested in working in a fast-growing, exciting industry and aspire towards careers as broadcasters - either in front of or behind the camera.

 UCFB Wembley: N884.
 Campus Code: D. Institution: B94.